 An Abstract of the Thesis by Andrew Estes

 This paper attempts to analyze and predict when a pit stop would be made in a Formula1 race.
+A predictive model could improve efficiency within the race and optimize the race strategy.
 With lap-by-lap data, the distribution steered us to perform a Poisson analysis.
 We attempted several Poisson models, including but not limited to, Poisson Regression, Consul’s Poisson, and a Bayesian Poisson Regression.
 There were issues with over-dispersion which we counteracted with additional models, such as Negative Binomial.
-None of the models worked: The errors included convergence not being reached for Poisson models as well as maximum tree depth being exceeded in the Bayesian model.
+None of the models worked.
+The errors included convergence not being reached for Poisson models as well as maximum tree depth being exceeded in the Bayesian model.
 It is our recommendation that if further analysis is done on the topic that the researcher should look only at a specific course over a period of time, rather than all courses.
 It would be ideal to incorporate the weather data which we were unable to do given the data layout.

 iii